hoangduytran/blender-manual/manual/scene_layout/object/properties/display.rst

 Show
    Name
-      Displays the name of the object in the 3D Viewport.
+      Displays the object's name in the 3D Viewport.
    Axes
-      Displays an object similar to an empty that shows the object's axis.
+      Displays an object similar to an empty that shows the object's orientation.
    Wireframe
-      Displays an object's wireframe on top of the solid display.
+      Displays the object's wireframe on top of the solid display.
    All Edges
-      Displays all edges for mesh objects.
+      Displays all wireframe edges.
+This overrides the :ref:`wireframe threshold <bpy.types.View3DOverlay.wireframe_threshold>`
+      that you can set in the 3D Viewport's overlay settings.
    Texture Space
-      Displays the objects :term:`Texture Space`.
+      Displays the object's :term:`Texture Space`.
    Shadow
       Allows the object to cast shadows in the viewport.

    .. _bpy.types.Object.show_in_front:

    In Front
       Makes the object display in front of others.
-(Unsupported for instanced objects.)
+Unsupported for instanced objects.
+      Limited support in the *Material Preview* and *Rendered* shading modes (works for e.g. armatures, but not for meshes).

 .. _bpy.types.Object.display_type:

 Display As
-   The shading mode to display in the 3D Viewport; this can be useful if you have a high-poly object that is slowing down the viewport.
+   Lets you display the object with less detail, going from removing the textures to only showing a bounding box.
+This can be useful if you have a high-poly object that is slowing down the viewport.

 .. _bpy.types.Object.color:

 Color
-   Allows to specify the object's color when using the Workbench renderer.
+   The object's color in the *Wireframe* and *Solid* viewport shading modes.
+   Used when the viewport's :ref:`(Wire) Color <viewport_shading_solid_color>` shading option is set to *Object*.

 .. _bpy.types.Object.show_bounds:
 .. _bpy.types.Object.display_bounds_type:

 Bounds
    Displays a bounding shape around an object.
-   This can be helpful if you have high-poly objects that slow down the viewport.
-   The shape of the object's bounds can be calculated with different primitive shapes that might be closer to what the original object looks like.
+You can choose between different primitive shapes that might be closer to what the original object looks like.